jaxondl/movement-to-music/README.md

 - Sydney Thompson
 - Jinze Zhao

+Acknowledgements to Michael Schnebly for some of the ideas behind this project

 ## Demo Instructions

-Run these commands while in the base directory of the repo (requires Python 3.8)
+Run these commands while in the base directory of the repo (requires Anaconda and Python 3.8)

 ```
 conda create --yes -n music-to-midi python=3.8